Hi-Angel/notes-backup/zfs.md

 Sizes might be confusing, so here's a little cheatsheet.

+* `free` and `alloc` on `zpool list`: amount of free/used space on a pool.
+Almost useless, because it doesn't quite do what you'd expect it to.
+For example, if you set `reservation` or similar on a volume, technically reserved space becomes used from the pool POV.
+However, `free` and `alloc` ignore such properties completely.
+It's like amount of actual space used, something like that.
+So, use `AVAIL` of `zfs list` instead, unless you know what you're doing.
+  `free` is an amount of free space, while `CAP` is the percentage of used space.
+* `alloc` acc. to docs seems to be the `free + alloc = size`, but am unsure.
+* `zfs list` columns:
+    * `avail`: amount of free space on pool/volume/dset.
+May be more than `volsize`.
+It reflects `refquota`, parity, and other various reservations.
+Example: if you have `pool/vol1` and `pool/vol2` and set `refreservation` on vol1, then `pool` and `pool/vol2` will have `AVAIL` less, while `pool/vol1` will have it unchanged, since it's still has access to all of the pool space in addition to what you just reserved.
+    * `avail`: amount of used space on pool/volume/dset.
+May be more than `volsize`, e.g. if `reservation` on a volume is set to value larger than volsize.
+    * `refer`: the amount of data accessible by the dataset, which may or may not be shared with other datasets in the pool.
+    * `used`: space that dset/vol took from a pool.
+E.g. if one of reservation properties is set, it will be added up to the `used` field.
 * `reservation` on a dataset is an allocation of space from the pool that is guaranteed to be available to the dataset.
 * `refquota`: limits the amount of space that the dataset can consume.
 This hard limit does not include space that is consumed by snapshots and clones.
 * `refreservation` reserves space for the dataset that does not include space consumed by snapshots and clones, i.e. for data-only and its metadata.
-If refreservation is set, a snapshot is only allowed if enough free pool space exists outside of this reservation to accommodate the current number of referenced bytes in the dataset
+  If refreservation is set, a snapshot is only allowed if enough free pool space exists outside of this reservation to accommodate the current number of referenced bytes in the dataset.
+IOW, `AVAIL` should be at least the size of `REFER`.
+Apparently the reason is: once you create a snapshot, overwriting bytes shared in the volume and snap will result in searching for new available space.
+Thus by simply overwriting pre-existing bytes you will increase space used.
+That may easily exhaust available space even though we weren't writing new data to the volume with `refreservation`.
+That obviously contradicts the promise that setting `refreservation` makes, so that's probably why it requires available space to be equal or more than the `REFER`.
+    * `usedbyrefreservation` documented as "amount of space used by a refreservation set on this dataset, which would be freed if the refreservation was removed".
+You probably will read it wrong, because actually when `REFER` increases, it decreases.
+That doesn't contradict the documentation. `REFER`nced bytes are taken from refreservation, and as `REFER` increases there's less and less space that may get freed by removing `reservation`.

 Useful links https://www.mceith.com/blog/?p=153